Pandas version checks

 4 Done

-Note that "None" has changed to NaN
+Note that "None" has changed to NaN.

 Sample file:

-outside of Pandas and they each print the expected string "None".
+I checked openpyxl, calamine and python-calamine outside of Pandas and they each print the expected string "None".

 Expected Behavior